tukkimiesjonni/Security-Project/docs/week_reports/week_two.md

 This week, I researched **RSA encryption** and **different algorithms** I need to use in order to create the key-pair.
 Learned how the RSA keys are generated.

 ## Challenges and Uncertainties
-I have a question if I use external libraries such as **random** to generate random 1024 bit numbers or do I have to write the number generation function myself.
+I have a question if I can use external libraries such as **random** to generate random 1024 bit numbers or do I have to write the number generation function myself?
 Or what is the policy about using external libraries at all such as **math** to generate gcd or lcm, or other things?

 ## Next Steps
 Next, I will **finish up the core code and start working on different functionalities**.